ufcvirtual/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

   problem.

 * Above the graph, a number of "students scored" displays.
-This number indicates the total number of database records that exist for that problem: that is, the number of students with state for the problem.
-In addition to students who have answered the questions and checked their answers to receive a score, this total also includes students who opened the problem but have not yet completed it.
+This number indicates the total number of database records that exist for that problem.
+In addition to students who have answered the questions and checked their answers to receive a score, this total also includes students who have opened the problem but have not yet completed it.

 * An automated process runs approximately weekly on the edX servers to update score histograms.
-This process runs less frequently than the process that updates the student answer distribution report, so at certain times during the course the number of students shown in a score histogram can be quite different than the Count for the same problem in a student answer distribution report.
+This process runs less frequently than the process that updates the student answer distribution report, so at certain times during the course the number of students shown in a score histogram can be quite different than the **Count** for the same problem in a student answer distribution report.